WandoCode/plugin-table-oc/README.md

 # The table-oc plugin

-This project conains the code for plugin that help to build quickly a cutomisable Table React component.
+This project contains the code for plugin that help to build quickly a cutomisable Table React component.

 It has been coded in the scope of the OpenClassrooms cursus.